gravitational/teleport/rfd/0011-database-access.md

 Unlike Teleport nodes that automatically get reissued certificates signed by a new authority, we do not have control over database servers so a user must replace CA and keypair within the rotation grace period.

+In addition, `tctl auth rotate` should detect that database access is configured and print instructions about rotating database secrets as well.

 **Future work**